tesch1/cxxduals/README.md

 - CXXDUALS_NO_TYPEDEFS : disable typedefs for ```dualf,duald,dualld,dualcf,dualcd,dualcld```

 ## TODO
-- *decide whether to rename epart to ipart* for consistency with hyper-dual notation
-- *decide whether to rename realpart to rpart* for consistency
 - lots more tests
 - `dot(dual<complex<> >, dual<complex<> >)`
 - hyperdual